andrewevans0102/reys-wines/README.md

 I also setup authentication with Firebase Auth in the Firebase Function that this project uses.
 Check out a sample implementation in the [Firebase Examples](https://github.com/firebase/functions-samples/blob/master/authorized-https-endpoint/functions/index.js).

 I also built the file storage and firestore rules such that all data queries are secured by UserID.
-You can learn more about that at [the firstore rules page](https://firebase.google.com/docs/firestore/security/rules-query).
+You can learn more about that at [the firestore rules page](https://firebase.google.com/docs/firestore/security/rules-query).

 ## CICD Pipeline